Ryo-Kobayashi-95/Online-Banking-System/README.md

 - As a user, I want to be able to load the list of accounts and transaction history from file

 #### *Instructions for Grader*:
-- You can generate the first required action related to adding a new account to the account list by clicking the "Create" button.
-  - After logging into the account, you can perform transactions with the "Deposit" and "Withdraw" buttons.
+- You can generate the first required action related to creating a new account by clicking the "Create" button in the main menu.
+After logging into the account, you will be directed to the account menu, where you can perform transactions with the "Deposit" and "Withdraw" buttons, and those transaction histories are added to the account.
-- You can generate the second required action related to displaying transaction history with options for the user to filter the history; show all history, deposit account history, or saving account history.
-You can select the option from the dropdown box and clicking the "View transaction history" button.
+- You can generate the second required action related to displaying transaction history with options for the user to filter; show all history, deposit account history, or saving account history.
+You can select the option from the dropdown box and click the "View transaction history" button to see all or selected account transaction history.
 - You can locate my visual component by running the application.
 It appears on the splash screen.
 - You can save the state of my application by clicking the "Save" button in the main menu.
 - You can reload the state of my application by clicking the "Load" button in the main menu.